After the intervention is over, what happens next?

 Family Recovery Coaching

 Family First Intervention understands that the substance user is not the only one struggling, given that the family goes through as much if not more heartache themselves.
-We continually strive to provide as much help and closure to the family as we can.
+Through our Self Awareness Family Education Recovery Coaching, we continually strive to provide as much help and closure to the family as we can.
 Somehow, many have been led to believe an intervention is an event in which a recovering person tells the family what not to do anymore and then talks your loved one into going to a treatment center.
 A professional intervention based on an understanding of addiction and its effect on family systems produces far better outcomes than an isolated event that includes a powerful speech.

 The most humbling feedback we receive comes from the families we have assisted in addition to comments from other professionals who help substance users and their families.
 What makes us continue to provide these resources are the known effects they have on the substance user and his or her family.
 Nothing is more reassuring than when a professional with 30 years of experience assures us that we do more for a family than any other intervention company they have ever worked with.
 It is sad when a family tells us they hired interventionists who did little to help them after the intervention, and some wouldn’t even answer the phone.
 This style of intervention is often the norm and helps us understand why many people often think of an intervention as an event they can do themselves.
 A professional intervention includes as much if not more help for the family after the intervention than at any point during the process.